alisher-ufc/hello-world/README.md

 just another repository

 Ishiki here, I like Cisco and Linux(Python good, too).
-I want to be DevOps and Devnet engenieer.
+I want to be DevOps and Devnet engineer.